Look Up Kern County Public Records for Free: Search Anyone

 Certificates are processed and issued on the same day.

-Look Up a Confidential Marriage License From the Kern County Clerk: The Kern County Clerk does not record or provide a public marriage license; these are obtained from the Assessor-Recorder, as was outlined previously.
+Look Up a Confidential Marriage License via the Kern County Clerk: The Kern County Clerk does not record or provide a public marriage license; these are obtained from the Assessor-Recorder, as was outlined previously.
 However, the clerk does record and provide copies of certified confidential marriage licenses.
 These can only be retrieved by the parties to the records or persons with a Superior Court Order.

 These licenses cost $17.00 and can be acquired through mail and in person.

-Mail Requests—Download and print the application for a certified confidential marriage certificate and have this notarized by a notary public.
+Mail Requests—Download and print the Application for a Certified Confidential Marriage Certificate and have this notarized by a notary public.
 Payment is made via money or check payable to the “Kern County Clerk.”
 If additional copies are needed, a separate payment must be included.

 A self-addressed envelope will need to be included, and the application should be mailed to the Kern County Clerk: